-Treatment of these types of eczema are important to keep the condition from becoming worse, to help calm the skin and provide relief, to prevent infections and to keep the skin from thickening.
+Eczema treatment of these types are important to keep the condition from becoming worse, to help calm the skin and provide relief, to prevent infections and to keep the skin from thickening.
 Treatment also helps alleviate patient stress and insecurity since eczema is quite visible and makes some people feel less than confident in their appearance or around others.

 Before seeking eczema treatment, there are things a patient can do to prepare to ensure the best medical treatment is received as the doctor attempts to understand the patient’s history.
 Keep track of your personal symptoms, how long they last and under what circumstances they occur.
 Make a list of any and all medications taken and include vitamins and supplements so that your doctor can take all things into consideration which may have an effect on your skin and help treat you accordingly.